DUOBAT 120+ BATTEN SPORTS FLOOR

-Note: Each end of a batten row must be fixed straight to the face wall batten, without any intermediate shock pad or wooden block, see drawing 5.1.
+Note: Each end of a batten row must be fixed to the face wall batten, with an intermediate wooden block, (do not use a shock pads) see drawing 5.1.
+The wooden blocks are delivered seperately in boxes.
 Batten end joints must not be in a line, but must be staggered 2 batten bay as a minimum.

 The lower battens (1) are levelled using the wedges (2).
 Extra wedges are mounted in each end of the batten rows, where the last batten is fitted by the wall.

 On a subfloor levelled to a tolerance of no more than a 2 mm gap showing under a 1.5 m straight edge (UK: 3 mm under a 2 m straight edge) the substructure can be laid without levelling, see D 1.1 - Flatness of subfloor.